lkrsova/lkrsova.github.io/_posts/2021-01-22-witcher-3-wandering-in-the-dark-level-design.md

 In December 2019, Netflix released a long-awaited The Witcher series [showrunner: Lauren Schmidt Hissrich]  with Henry Cavill portraying Geralt of Rivia.
 It caused such a global hype that the sales of The Witcher 3: Wild Hunt went 554% up [1] around the time of the TV show release.
 As a consequence and also an illustration that people struggle with the same places of the game play even years after the original release, Google shows that the searching for the Wandering in The Dark" went up too.

 <img src="/assets/images/witcher/witcher-netflix-search-terms.png">

-### Environment design: The intricacy of the faded beauty
-One of my

-Additionally to the frequency of facing enemies, this level does not let you admire the sheer beauty, details and complexity of the enviromental design of the elven ruins either.
-Which is sad.
-The work that was put in designing the environment of this level is just exquisite.
-True, throughout the whole Witcher 3 you will have tons of other encounters with the elven architecture.
-But Wandering in the Dark is the first of them, and it's such a pity that you cannot savor it while you're going through the level.
-Just look at these pictures:

-I honestly think that one of my frustrations with this level is the lack of time to admire the sheer beauty, details and complexity of the envrionment of elven ruins.

 ### References
 [1] https://www.pcgamer.com/the-witcher-3-sales-were-up-554-thanks-to-the-netflix-show/